Cost of Living in Australia

 We asked foreigners in Australia what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Australia, a typical rental property will usually come with a refrigerator, stove (or oven/cooktop), washing machine, and sometimes additional appliances like a microwave, dishwasher, and/or clothes dryer.
 Furthermore, some rental agreements may also include furniture and basic home appliances, such as a television and DVD player.
-Additionally, outdoor equipment may be provided, like a BBQ, mower, and gardening tools," said one expat.
+Additionally, outdoor equipment may be provided, like a BBQ, mower, and gardening tools," wrote an expat living in Australia.

 About the Author